-Winter brings with it plenty of wet, cold and rather dreary days.
-Which means my heat is running almost nonstop.
-I found a DIY home humidifier trick from Good Housekeeping that adds some much needed moisture to the air.
+Winter brings with it plenty of wet, cold, and rather dreary days, which means my heat is running almost nonstop.
+I found a DIY home humidifier trick from Good Housekeeping that adds some much-needed moisture to the air.

 Add a stick of cinnamon, a peel of grapefruit, and maybe a shake or two of allspice or nutmeg to a large saucepan of water.
-Keep it on low and make sure to add water when needed.
+Keep it on low, and make sure to add water when needed.
 And that’s it!

-Cinnamon is a very clarifying and purifying scent on it’s own in the first place.
+Cinnamon is a very clarifying and purifying aroma on its own.
 Even just boiling a couple of sticks by themselves does wonders for getting rid of smells and adding that gorgeous, spiced aroma to your home.
-The grapefruit peel adds a little bit of lightness to the cinnamon, but it’s also a fantastic air-clarifying smell.
+Grapefruit peel adds a little bit of lightness to the cinnamon, but it’s also a fantastic air-clarifying smell.

 Feel free to experiment with your own favorite aromas to create a scrumptious gourmand-scented humidifier!
-There’s no limit to what you can do, and besides—it’s good to mix things up so you don’t get bored of the same scents all the time.
+There’s no limit to what you can do.
+And besides, it’s good to mix things up, so you don’t get bored with the same scents all the time.